daanrod/pixel_color_bot/README.md

 # pixel_color_bot
-Print RGB and HEX color values
+Print RGB and HEX color values, made for get colors when I was studying HTML/CSS.